hedongyan/awesome-causality-identification/README.md

 # Citation

-If you find this repo useful, please cite us as follows:
+If you find this repo useful, please cite me as follows:
 ```
 @misc{causalid,
   author={Hedong YAN},